iNZightVIT/lite-macos/README.md

 ## To do

-* Build the thing
+- [ ] Build the thing
+- [ ] Install dependencies for shiny app
-* Use [create-dmg](https://www.npmjs.com/package/create-dmg) to create DMG containing the app bundle
+- [ ] Use [create-dmg](https://www.npmjs.com/package/create-dmg) to create DMG containing the app bundle
-* Explore using Electron or similar to have Lite load in a standalone window (Chromium)
+- [ ] Explore using Electron or similar to have Lite load in a standalone window (Chromium)